exorcist09/-Task-Management-System-/README.md

 # ✅ Task Management System API

-### <b>Built with Node.js, Express.js, TypeScript, Zod, Swagger, and SQLite (via Prisma ORM)</b>
+### <b>Built with Node.js, Express.js, TypeScript, Zod, Swagger, and in-memory data store (Array of Tasks) </b>

-A robust, RESTful Task Management API  which allows users to create, read, update, delete, and filter tasks with support for pagination, validation, and OpenAPI (Swagger) documentation
+A robust, RESTful Task Management API  which allows users to create, read, update, delete, and filter tasks with support for pagination, validation, and Swagger documentation

 ---